Indrani Pal-Chaudhuri: Multidisciplinary artist

 Pal-Chaudhuri works as a photographer, a director, director of photography, and producer of films, music videos, and commercials.

 While Pal-Chaudhuri was a student at Princeton, David Bowie and Iman commissioned her first album cover, for Heathen and I am Iman with Klinko.
 Pal-Chaudhuri's fashion work was first used by Isabella Blow, who commissioned cover stories for the London Sunday Times.
 Around the same time, Ingrid Sischy at Interview magazine commissioned various shoots.
 Pal-Chaudhuri credits Blow, Bowie, and Iman for mentoring her and encouraging her to push her creative boundaries.
 Pal-Chaudhuri created album covers for Beyoncé's Dangerously in Love and Lady Gaga's The Fame Monster (Collector's Ed), Mary J. Blige's The Breakthrough and Mariah Carey's comeback Emancipation of Mimi and directed their music videos.

-Pal-Chaudhuri has created branding images for clients including Pepsi, Nike, L'Oréal, Shiseido, Lancome, Jaguar, LVMH, Hugo Boss, Anna Sui, Wolford, BNP Paribas, Elizabeth Arden, Pantene, Carol's Daughter and MAC.

 Pal-Chaudhuri's directorial career began with the music video for Bowie's song "Valentine's Day", exploring the mind of a high school mass shooter, in 2013.
 Her work and interviews are featured in the HBO / BBC Film David Bowie: The Last Five Years.
 Francis Whatley in an interview about the HBO / BBC documentary with Michael Bonner in The Uncut describes "Valentine's Day" as "Indrani's video.
 It is compelling.
 I think she captured something about him – and the story around how she did it is quite interesting...She had to draw out of him that he was singing about a killer."

 Pal-Chaudhuri's work has been published in over 30 books and shown in over 20 exhibitions, and her portrait of Beyonce is on permanent exhibition at the National Portrait Gallery at the Smithsonian Museum in Washington D.C.
 In 2013 the Lincoln Center presented a week-long 30-piece public art exhibition Icons, to accompany the release of the photobook, Icons: The celebrity exposures of Markus and Indrani.
 Icons was described as "High-concept and hyperrealism commingle" by Kimberley Jones for The Austin Chronicle.

 She directed a video and stills campaign with TBWA-Chiat-Day for Keep a Child Alive against AIDS in India and Africa.
 Pal-Chaudhuri directed a short documentary for PSI and the UN's Nothing But Nets featuring ambassador actress Mandy Moore.
 She directed The Girl Epidemic to raise awareness of the millions of girls missing in Asia due to human trafficking, child labor and female infanticide for Project Nanhi Kali with ad agency Strawberry Frog.
 Her short "Crescendo," curated by Pepsi's Beats of the Beautiful Game, uses football to empower girls in India in partnership with nonprofits Sambhali Trust, Yuwa, and SEEschool.